Jordan-Dimitrov/BlogSystem/README.md

 # BlogSystem
 ## Overview
-BlogSystem is a simple blog management system implemented in JavaScript.
+BlogSystem is a simple blog management SPA in JavaScript.
 It provides basic functionalities for creating, editing, and deleting blog posts.

 ## Getting Started
 ### Prerequisites